 The Japanese education system has a reputation for being strict and regimented.
 Did your parents try to curb your gaming passion?

 No. My father has always been a great support to me, which is probably due to his own past.
-He practised Kendo as a young man—a martial art popular with the ancient Samurai—at a very high level.
+He practiced Kendo as a young man—a martial art popular with the ancient Samurai—at a very high level.
 He dreamed of a career in Kendo, but my grandfather had other ideas and made him go for a more conventional career.
 Of course, my grandfather was only repeating the pattern imposed on him decades before by his own father, who shattered his dreams of playing the Japanese chess game, Shogi, competitively.
 One by one, they were forced to sacrifice their passion for the sake of convention.
 I think that by allowing me to continue, my father wanted to break the cycle.
 It was not an easy choice at the time, as there were no professional Japanese gamers in the early 1990s.

 What attracted you to Street Fighter?